Hon. Alice Margaret Stanley1

 Susan Mary Elizabeth Stewart-Mackenzie was the daughter of Keith William Stewart-Mackenzie and Hannah Charlotte Hope-Vere.1 She married, firstly, Colonel Hon.
 John Constantine Stanley, son of Edward John Stanley, 2nd Baron Stanley of Alderley and Hon.
 Henrietta Maria Dillon-Lee, on 15 August 1871.1 She married, secondly, Francis Henry Jeune, 1st and last Baron St. Helier, son of Rt.
 Rev. Francis Jeune and Margaret Dyne Symons, on 17 August 1881.1 She died on 25 January 1931.1

 From 15 August 1871, her married name became Stanley.
 From 17 August 1881, her married name became Jeune.
-As a result of her marriage, Susan Mary Elizabeth Stewart-Mackenzie was styled as Baroness St. Helier on 23 February 1905.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1920.1 She was invested as a Dame Commander, Order of the British Empire (D.B.E.) in 1925.1
+After her marriage, Susan Mary Elizabeth Stewart-Mackenzie was styled as Baroness St. Helier on 23 February 1905.
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1920.1 She was appointed Dame Commander, Order of the British Empire (D.B.E.) in 1925.1

 Children of Susan Mary Elizabeth Stewart-Mackenzie and Colonel Hon.
 John Constantine Stanley